robenkleene/software-references/screenflow/screenflow-editing.md

 - `I`: Make In Point
 - `O`: Make Out Point
 - `⌥Z`: Clear In & Out Points
+- Hold `⌘` to toggle off snapping

+## Joining Clips

+- `⌘G` / `⌘U`: Group / un-group clips, grouped clips move together in the timeline
+- `⌥⌘N`: Nest clips, nested clips can be opened as there own timeline separately

 ## In & Out Points